THE PREMIER MARKETPLACE FOR JEWELRY

 • Easily Maintained: You can easily clean and polish tantalum rings at home without paying for professional cleaning.

-• Resizable: Tantalum is very ductile — meaning it can be stretched without breaking — so you can have tantalum rings resized as needed.
+• Resizable: Tantalum is very ductile — meaning it can be stretched without breaking — so you can have tantalum rings resized from some jewelers.
 Tungsten or titanium rings are near-impossible to resize.

 In a similar vein to resizing, can tantalum rings be cut off?
 Yes, the metal’s ductility means tantalum rings can easily be cut off if necessary.